SOR2171/Web_AI_Chat/README.md

 1. Database: In `application-example.yaml` and `database.sql`, the database name is changed to `web_ai_chat`
 2. Frontend: You need to find a background picture and put it in `./frontend/src/assets/welcome-image.png`.
+3. backend: You need to add the `keystore.p12` file in `src/main/resources/` to enable HTTPS support.
+Of course, you can also choose to ignore the HTTPS configuration in `application-example.yaml`.